Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 BSC vs. Fume Hood: Key Differences

-The most common mistake in lab safety is using a fume hood when a BSC is needed (or vice versa):
+The most common mistake in lab safety is using a fume hood when a BSC is needed, or the reverse:

 • Fume hoods protect the USER from chemical fumes.
 They do NOT provide product protection or biological containment.